Connect with us

 In a June CBS interview, Haley said when determining what care should be available for transgender youth, the “law should stay out of it, and I think parents should handle it.”
 She followed up by saying, “When that child becomes 18, if they want to make more of a permanent change, they can do that.”

-Haley's campaign pointed to a May ABC News appearance during which she said that a minor shouldn't be to have a “gender-changing procedure” and opposed “taxpayer dollars” funding one.
+Haley’s campaign pointed to a May ABC News appearance during which she said that a minor shouldn’t be allowed to have a “gender-changing procedure” and opposed “taxpayer dollars” funding one.

 In Wednesday’s CNN debate, Haley reiterated, “We shouldn’t have any gender transitions before the age of 18.”